GRC

 Company Overview

-The Gorman-Rupp Company was founded in 1933 in Mansfield, Ohio, by J.C.
-Gorman and H.E.
+The Gorman-Rupp Company was founded in 1933 by J.C.
+Gorman and H.J.
 Rupp.
-It started as a manufacturer of pumps for construction and agriculture and has since expanded into a global designer, manufacturer, and seller of pumps and pumping systems.
+It started as a small manufacturer of portable engine-driven pumps and has since evolved into a leading global provider of pumping solutions.
+Key milestones include its IPO in 1968, expansion into international markets, and strategic acquisitions that broadened its product portfolio and market reach.

 leadership logo Leadership and Structure